Easy to use. Powerful software. Priced right.

 Portuguese: Onde posso procurar para investir em uma empresa que ofereça traduções para idiomas estrangeiros, como o espanhol, francês e português?

 Mapcon Technologies is always striving to improve its world-class CMMS to benefit more companies in more areas around the globe.
 While the foreign language platform is a fairly recent addition, the opportunity for more languages and expanded usage has exponential growth.
+For further information on new features of converting languages, read the follow-up article.
 Call 800-922-4336 for details.

 Stephen Brayton